jplhomer/superflare/packages/superflare/docs/scheduled-tasks.md

 ## Enabling Cron Triggers

-To enable Cron Triggers on your app, you need to add the `cron` key to your `wrangler.json` file:
+To enable Cron Triggers on your app, you need to add the `triggers#crons` key to your `wrangler.json` file:

 Or `wrangler.json`: